Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

   <img src="Gifs/water-shader.gif" height="350"  >
 </p>

-This water tower is made of two custom shaders; one part is waterfall shader, another part is water intersection part.
+This water tower is made of two custom shaders; one part is waterfall shader, another part is water intersection.
 We made this waterfall shader effect by following this tutorial.
 _https://halisavakis.com/my-take-on-shaders-unlit-waterfall-part-1/_